Open-Credentialing-Initiative/vrs-performance-testing/README.md

 - **Stage 3**: 20 VUs for 30 seconds
 - **Stage 4**: 40 VUs for 30 seconds (ramp-down for 5 seconds)

+## Contributing a Report

+If you want to contribute a report to the repository, you can do so by running the tests and committing the generated report to the repository.
+The report will be generated in the "summary.html" file.
+Please open the file in a browser and export/print the report to a PDF file.
+Commit the PDF file to the repository under the "reports" folder.

+The file follows a naming convention of `<year>_<quater>_<alphabetic fruit name>_<vu amount>_<duration>.pdf` for example `2024_Q3_Apple_10VU_2m.pdf`.

+Create a pull request with the generated report and the report will be reviewed and merged into the repository.

 ## Interpreting the Results

 After running the tests, k6 will generate a summary of the test results.
 These results will be published as an HTML report in the "summary.html" file.